 This guide provides the information you need to protect your staff, your customers, and your livelihood from the damages of fire.

-This guide takes about 15 minutes to read.
-Submit your email to download as a PDF.
+Submit your email below to download your copy as a PDF.

 Impact Fire will use your email to send you the PDF guide you've requested, as well as information about Impact Fire products and services that may be of interest to you.
 You can unsubscribe at any time.

-If you take nothing else from this guide, it’s the importance of having a UL-300- compliant automatic fire suppression system.
+If you take nothing else from this guide, it’s the importance of having a UL-300- compliant automatic fire suppression system installed in your restaurant.
 It’s not just best practices.
-In many states it’s the law.
+In many states, it’s the law.

 Restaurant suppression systems are vitally important to the everyday safety of your business.

-Additionally, most insurance companies require compliance with this standard as a prerequisite to provide coverage.
+Additionally, most insurance companies require compliance with this standard as a prerequisite to providing coverage.